srlightbody/static-gospel/README.md

 python build/build.py templatize # rebuild templates from the void (default) files
 ```

-Only the ten per-variant roles (`base`/`surface`/`overlay`/`_nc`, the three
+Only ten roles change per variant (`base`/`surface`/`overlay`/`_nc`, the three
-highlight grays, plus `inactive_tab`/`border`/`selection`) and the display name
+highlight grays, `inactive_tab`/`border`/`selection`) plus the display name;
-differ between variants; accents, bright ANSI, and delta's diff tints are shared.
+accents, bright ANSI and delta's diff tints are shared.
+A new variant is a new
-Adding a variant is a new `[variants.*]` block in `palette.toml` followed by a
+`[variants.*]` block in `palette.toml` and a rebuild.
-build.

 ## Install

-Each app needs only its one file.
-The fastest path per app is below; no full
+Each app needs one file and no clone (brave is the exception).
+Replace the raw
-clone required.
-Replace the raw URL base if you fork it.
+URL base if you fork it.

 ### Neovim

-Nothing to download by hand, the plugin manager fetches it.
-It's self
-contained (no dependencies).
+Your plugin manager fetches it and there are no dependencies.
 With lazy.nvim:

 ```lua
 {